Engr-Mahajabin/Mahajabin-Akter-Ritu---Portfolio/README.md

 ## 📌 Featured Sections

 ### About Me
-Brief introduction highlighting my skills, education, and career goals.
+A brief introduction highlighting my skills, education, and career goals.

+### Resume
+Download or view my **professional resume** to learn more about my experience and achievements.

 ### Skills
 Visual showcase of my technical skills, tools, and proficiency.